 You say “I can’t just force them out”, but if that’s what the film requires, you can.
 In fact, you have to.
 If the film sucks because you picked bad actors, nobody is going to watch it.
 Including your lousy actors, who will be so embarrassed by their performances that they will hate you more than they would have if you had cut them.

 Pros know this, which is why the metaphorical cutting room floor is littered with the bodies of actors completely cut from films.
 I deleted a character from Two Weeks in the edit room.
 Eric Stoltz was famously fired after shooting on Back to the Future began, and was replaced by Michael J. Fox (wikipedia the story, then see the film if you haven’t).
-And in news from your actual lifetime, Spike Jonze canned Samantha Morton as the lead voice in his new movie Her (go see it!), and gave the gig to Scarlett Johansson.
+And in news from your actual lifetime, Spike Jonze canned Samantha Morton as the lead voice in his movie Her (see it!), and gave the gig to Scarlett Johansson.
 All hard choices to make for their directors.
 All of whom did the right thing for the film.

 But I think you know this, or you wouldn’t have asked for help.
 And here it is: Your help is called an audition.